 - Thoracic surgery

 If you or a loved one has been diagnosed with a condition that may require surgery, you owe it to yourself to learn about all of your medical options, including one of the most effective, least invasive surgical treatments, robotic surgery.

-The system is a state-of-the-art technology, designed by Intuitive Surgical, an American corporation that develops, manufactures, and markets robotic products designed to improve clinical outcomes through streamlining and simplifying many complex surgical procedures.
+The system is a state-of-the-art technology designed by Intuitive Surgical, an American corporation that develops robotics designed to improve clinical outcomes.
+When we use the da Vinci system, our patients benefit from:

 How it works